xifeiwu/git-admin/README.md

 # How to run this project

 **Create user git, place this project(and dir repositories for locating all repos) at the HOME path of user git.**
-**Write the following config to repositories/git-admin.git/hooks/post-receive**
+**Write the following config to repositories/git-admin.git/hooks/post-receivels**
 ```
 unset GIT_DIR
 cd /home/git/git-admin
 git fetch origin
 git reset --hard origin/master
 ```

-then after git-admin.git is refreshed by code push, the code under dir `/home/git/git-admin` can be refreshed either.
+The hooks will be triggered when code is pushed to git-admin.git, and make sure code under dir `/home/git/git-admin` have the latest update.

 **Add commond for customer by writing the following command to .ssh/authorized_keys**